Adillwma/QuantumHarmonics/README.md

 <img src="Images/output7.png" width=1000>

 *The dotted u shape line shows the potential that we caluclated, combining the potential and the wavefunctions on this one plot allows us to see the classical limits, where the potential crosses each wavefunction.
-Classically the wavefucntion is not allowed to have a value other than 0 past these limits (turning points) but we can see here that it does, this is one of the dissagremments between classical and quantum theory.*
+Classically the wavefucntion is not allowed to have a value other than 0 past these limits but we can see here that it does, this is one of the dissagremments between classical and quantum theory.*

 </div>